hudson-and-thames/mlfinlab/docs/source/index.rst

 MlFinLab provides access to the latest cutting edges methods.
 MlFinLab is thus essential for quants who want to be ahead of the technology rather than being replaced by it."

-\- `Dr. Thomas Raffinot <https://www.linkedin.com/in/thomas-raffinot-b75734b/>`_, Financial Data Scientist at ENGIE Global Markets
+\- `Dr. Thomas Raffinot <https://www.linkedin.com/in/thomas-raffinot-b75734b/>`_, Lead Data Scientist at AXA Investment Managers

 ----